jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

       (ii) are not investments authorised solely by the instrument (if any) creating the trust under which the group investment fund is established; or
     (b) a group investment fund whose investments and funds are invested wholly in and for the purposes of the carrying on of a forestry business on land in New Zealand, to the extent to which the investments and funds are invested in the land that the group investment fund owned or otherwise held on 22 June 1983 for the purposes of the forestry business
   - **designated sources** is defined in section HE 2(3) (Group investment funds) for the purposes of that section is defined in section DB 27 (Some definitions) for the purposes of sections DB 26 (Research or development), DB 27, EE 1 (What this subpart does), EJ 20 (Deductions for market development—product of research, development), and EJ 21 (Allocation of deductions for research, development, resulting market development)
-  - **diminished value** , for an income year, means the amount calculated using the formula—a + b – cwhere— (a) is the amount of expenditure—
+  - **diminished value** , for an income year, means the amount calculated using the formula— a + b – c where— (a) is the amount of expenditure—
       (a) on an improvement described in section DO 4 (Improvements to farm land), DO 4B (Expenditure on land: planting of listed horticultural plants), DO 6 (Improvements to aquacultural business), or DP 3 (Improvements to forestry land); or
       (b) of a type described in section DB 37 (Avoiding, remedying, or mitigating effects of discharge of contaminant):